View Document Text

 Personal Trading Practices

-Our firm or persons associated with our firm may buy or sell the same securities that we recommend to
+Our firm or people associated with our firm may buy or sell the same securities that we recommend to

 you or securities in which you are already invested.
 A conflict of interest exists in such cases because

-we have the ability to trade ahead of you and potentially receive more favorable prices than you will
+we could trade ahead of you and potentially receive more favorable prices than you will receive.
+To

-receive.
-To mitigate this conflict of interest, it is our policy that neither our firm nor persons associated
+mitigate this conflict of interest, it is our policy that neither our firm nor persons associated with our firm

 Adviser owes the client a fiduciary duty to put the Client’s interest first which includes, but is